antonmil/rnntracking/README.md

 The code for training data association is not included yet.
 We are working on releasing it soon.

 ## Training data
-For now, only method 2 from the paper is used for generating training data synthetically by learning simple generative trajectory models from annotated data.
+Training data is generated synthetically by learning simple generative trajectory models from annotated data.